-- The school has effective safeguarding policies & procedures including a child protection policy and a staff behaviour policy - HSCB is informed annually about the discharge of duties via the safeguarding audit - Recruitment, selection and induction follows safer recruitment practice. - Allegations against staff are dealt with by the headteacher. - A member of the senior staff team is designated as designated safeguarding lead (DSL) and have this recorded in their job description - Staff have been trained appropriately and this is updated in line with guidance - Any safeguarding deficiencies or weaknesses are remedied without delay - They have identified a nominated governor for allegations against the headteacher
+- The school has effective safeguarding policies and procedures including a child protection policy and a staff behaviour policy. - HSCB is informed annually about the discharge of duties via the safeguarding audit.

+- Recruitment, selection and induction follows safer recruitment practice including all appropriate checks. - Allegations against staff are dealt with by the headteacher.
+Allegations against the headteacher area dealt with by the Chair of Governors. - A member of the senior staff team is designated as designated safeguarding lead (DSL) and have this recorded in their job description. - Staff have been trained appropriately and this is updated in line with guidance. - Any safeguarding deficiencies or weaknesses are remedied without delay. - They have identified a nominated governor for safeguarding.